ghga-de/milestones-docs/67-oryx/technical_specification.md

 ## Scope
 ### Outline:
-We have different configuration key names that refer to the same topic or type in different services, complicating configuration as well as maintaining an idea of what is actually happening in our services wrt Kafka.
-To clarify, the configuration referred to is the various service-defined event subscriber and event publisher config containing `"abc_topic"` and `"abc_type"` fields.
+We have different configuration key names that refer to the same topic or type in different services, complicating the maintenance of both mental models and configuration is actually happening in our services with regard to Kafka.
+To clarify, "configuration" here means the various service-specific event publisher/subscriber and config schemas defined in Python code, which contain `"abc_topic"` and `"abc_type"` fields, *as well as* the values assigned for those fields at runtime.

 Example:
 When a user requests to download a file that's not yet in the outbox/download bucket,